[−][src]Struct parity_wasm::elements::IndexMap

 SECURITY WARNING: This code is currently subject to a denial of service

-attack if you create a map containing the key u32::MAX
+attack if you create a map containing the key u32::MAX, which should never

 happen in normal data.
 It would be pretty easy to provide a safe